gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 Try [enabling the module](https://serverfault.com/questions/477718/sysctl-p-etc-sysctl-conf-returns-error) on which sysctl errored out.

-There is a reported workaround described in [this issue](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/361) which requires editing the GitLab' internal recipe by supplying the switch which will ignore failures.
-Ignoring errors can have unexpected side effects on performance of your GitLab server so it is not recommended to do so.
+There is a reported workaround described in [this issue](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/361) which requires editing the GitLab' internal recipe by supplying the switch which ignores failures.
+Ignoring errors can have unexpected side effects on the performance of your GitLab server, so it isn't recommended to do so.

 Another variation of this error reports the file system is read-only and shows following stack trace: